 Alcohol Abuse is On The Rise

-35.2% of the population affected by the rise in high-risk drinking are those below $19,999 annual income.
-Some scientists believe that individuals living under the poverty line are more susceptible to depending on drugs or alcohol to deal with the stresses of their work and personal life.
-However, considering other income groups also experiences stresses throughout their lives, this increase may have more to do with the types of coping mechanisms that are at work.
+35.2% of the population affected by the rise in high-risk drinking are living below $19,999 annual income.
+Some behavioral researchers believe that individuals living under the poverty line are more susceptible to depending on drugs or alcohol to deal with their life stressors than Americans with higher incomes.

 Binge-drinking amongst people ages 18–24 has also seen a spike in the past decade.
-The college drinking culture is more prevalent than ever, with no signs of changing anytime soon.
-Schools have attempted to intervene by implementing alcohol education programs into their admissions requirements and promote responsible drinking, or even no drinking, on campus.
-It’s a step in the right direction but the change will also need to come from within the college community and those around it.
+Schools have attempted to intervene by implementing alcohol education programs into their admissions requirements but unfortunately, it doesn’t seem to be making much of an impact.
+While it’s a step in the right direction, studies show that the college binge-drinking culture is still as prevalent as ever.

-How to Know If You Have An Alcohol-Dependency
+How to Know If You Someone is Alcohol Dependent

-As drug and alcohol dependence has risen, it’s important to know what alcohol-dependent behavior looks like so you’re able to identify the signs within yourself and among loved-ones that may find themselves falling into these dangerous habits.
+As drug and alcohol dependence has risen, it’s important to know what alcohol-dependent behavior looks like in order to be able to identify the signs.
+Below are common indicators of someone who may be slipping into the dangerous path of alcohol abuse.